 Here’s how to put yourself in the best position possible with meetings:

-- Send an Outlook invite to your main contact and ask them to forward it along to everyone else who will be in the meeting.
+- Send a meeting invite to your main contact and ask them to forward it along to everyone else who will be in the meeting.

 - Do a background check on LinkedIn on all the meeting participants to see if they have ever worked for a competitor or a company that used to be a client of a competitor.